evanJensengit/UWB-Hacks-From-Home/README.md

 ***
 ## Implementation Details
 **Front-end**
-We came up with the design and created the wireframes for every page using Figma.
+<br/>We came up with the design and created the wireframes for every page using Figma.
 We then utilized HTML, CSS, and JavaScript to build our website.

 **Back-end**
 * Azure - hosted website in the cloud to be publicly accessible on Microsoft Azure